Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Med-R

 \subsection{Training Data Construction}

-Inspired by the data selection and verifiability transformation process of HuatuoGPT-o1~\cite{chen2024huatuogpt}, we filtered medical questions based on their cognitive complexity and compatibility with reinforcement learning, and then constructed reference reasoning trajectories for verifying.
+\hypertarget{method}{Inspired} by the data selection and verifiability transformation process of HuatuoGPT-o1~\cite{chen2024huatuogpt}, we filtered medical questions based on their cognitive complexity and compatibility with the feature of reinforcement learning, and then constructed reference reasoning trajectories for verification, as illustrated in \Cref{fig:data_construction}, with details described in Appendix \ref{subsec:appendix_training_datasets}.